Raising awareness

 How we support people

 Each year, around 10,000 people in the UK are diagnosed with leukaemia.
-A significant proportion of these diagnoses happen in emergency settings, such as A&E, which can be linked to poorer outcomes.
-Raising awareness of symptoms and encouraging people to seek help earlier can play an important role in improving diagnosis and treatment.
+A significant proportion of these diagnoses are in emergency settings.
+This can be linked to poorer outcomes compared to those who sought earlier help from their GP.

 Related Topics